trravic/PROJECT-6-ABND-REPORT-CARD/README.md

 This project will be just a java class, rather than a full Android app.

-CONCEPTS COVERED:
+## CONCEPTS COVERED:

-1.Designing a custom class
+- Designing a custom class

-2.Creating that class in Java code.
+- Creating that class in Java code.

-3.Storing information in an array
+- Storing information in an array

-4.Looping through an array
+- Looping through an array